jimmythigpen/kt-portfolio-nextjs/content/contact.md

+---
-For information regarding private lessons, performances, or other engagements please feel free to reach me at thigpen.katie@gmail.com
+body: For information regarding private lessons, performances, or other engagements please feel free to reach me at thigpen.katie@gmail.com
+---